kbastani/event-sourcing-microservices-example/README.md

   jsonpath='{"\n\033[1mCLUSTER NAME\033[0m\n"}{range .clusters[*]}{.name}{"\n"}{end}'
 ```

-If you have any Kubernetes clusters added to your `kubectl config`, you'll see something similar to the following output.
+If you have any Kubernetes clusters added to your kubectl config, you'll see something similar to the following output.

 ```bash
 CLUSTER NAME